vuxcode/we1-project-loke-nordlander-olsson/time-report.md

   - Added sound to when you hover over the sidebar buttons, in case you have bad eyesight or dyslexia
   - Added functions that correlate to the onmouseover for buttons
   - Added more comments to places where it was missing

-  -
+- 2021-11-26 23:20 Worked for 2 hours and 30 minutes.
+I have done:
+  - Implemented buttons for text-to-speech that reads the article text out loud on every page
+  - Wrote the code for the javascript so the website starts and stops reading when clicking the corresponding buttons
+  - I put the javascript code in a separate file and each page refers to it correctly

-Total time: 11 hours and 10 minutes
+Total time: 13 hours and 40 minutes